xPoke-glitch/Unity-TicTacToe-AI-Minimax/README.md

 [rules-link]: https://en.wikipedia.org/wiki/Tic-tac-toe

-You have the first move so, when the game starts, click on one of the squares of the board to sign it with an "**O**" mark.
-Soon after the AI will reply to your move with the "**X**" mark.
+You have the first move so, when the game starts, click on one of the squares of the board to mark it with an "**O**".
+Soon after the AI will reply to your move, marking with "**X**".
 When the game is over, you can press the button "Try Again" to start a new game.

 Press ALT+F4 to exit the game.